-The Arthur “Tuna” Wullschleger Umpire Fund (also referred to as “Tuna Fund”) is established as an endowment fund of the United States Sailing Foundation in honor of US SAILING Umpire Emeritus Arthur Wullschleger through the generosity of those interested in the growth of the US SAILING umpire corps.
+The Arthur “Tuna” Wullschleger Umpire Fund (also referred to as “Tuna Fund”) was established as an endowment fund of the United States Sailing Foundation in honor of US Sailing Umpire Emeritus Arthur Wullschleger through the generosity of those interested in the growth of the US Sailing umpire corps.
 The endowment’s purpose is to promote quality umpiring in support of match and team racing in the United States and around the world.
-The following Rules of the Fund (also referred to as The Rules) are established to govern the establishment, management, and distribution of the Tuna Fund.
+The following Rules of the Fund are established to govern the establishment, management and distribution of the Tuna Fund.

 USSF – United States Sailing Foundation

 The Rules – Rules of the Arthur “Tuna” Wullschleger Umpire Fund

 UC –Umpires Committee of United States Sailing Association

 DSC – Distribution Subcommittee of the Umpires Committee of United States Sailing Association

 PA – Principal Amounts – amounts donated to the Tuna Fund which are to be held in perpetuity

 PAE – Principle Amount Earnings – earnings on the principal of the Tuna Fund